Patient and Family Treatment Outcomes

 Outcomes

-Both the YO-Q 2.1 and the CAFFI produce a Total Score as well as individual subscale scores, all of which would be expected to improve (decrease) between the start of treatment and the end.
+Both the YO-Q 2.1 and the CAFFI produce a Total Score as well as individual subscale scores, all of which would be expected to improve (be reduced) between the start of treatment and the end.

 Here's the bottom line: